JPVazquez/Moodie/README.md

 ```

 ## Languages/Frameworks used in the project
-Our application was built using the Django Web Framework with two main applications corresponding to the frontend (named frontend) and another to the backend (named mood_to_movie).
+Our application was built using the Django Web Framework with two main applications corresponding to the frontend and backend.
+Contained here are the sections of the project written, debugged, and deployed by me; this consists of the total backend for the application.
 Within the backend, Python was used for all API calls as well as a variety of python packages to both pass information from the frontend as well as grab information from the frontend.
-For the frontend, we used javascript with the React framework.
+For the frontend, javascript with the React framework was used.